datastax/dsbulk/manual/settings.md

 The URL or path of the resource(s) to read from or write to.

-Which URL protocols are available depend on which URL stream handlers have been installed, but at least the following are guaranteed to be supported:
+Which URL protocols are available depend on which URL stream handlers have been installed, but at least the **file** protocol is guaranteed to be supported.

-- **file**: the file protocol can be used with all supported file systems, local or not.
+The file protocol can be used with all supported file systems, local or not.
 - **When reading**: the URL can point to a single file, or to an existing directory; in case of a directory, the *fileNamePattern* setting can be used to filter files to read, and the *recursive* setting can be used to control whether or not the connector should look for files in subdirectories as well.
-    - **When writing**: the URL will be treated as a directory; if it doesn't exist, the loader will attempt to create it; Json files will be created inside this directory, and their names can be controlled with the *fileNameFormat* setting.
+- **When writing**: the URL will be treated as a directory; if it doesn't exist, the loader will attempt to create it; json files will be created inside this directory, and their names can be controlled with the *fileNameFormat* setting.

 Note that if the value specified here does not have a protocol, then it is assumed to be a file protocol.